JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Experiments

+\textbf{Full method ablations.} Finally, we present a comprehensive set of ablations for our joint inversion of multiple GANs.
+We provide qualitative results (Fig.~\ref{fig:lumos_abl}) and quantitative evaluations for intrinsic image decomposition on the Lumos Faces dataset in Tab.~\ref{tab:face_abl}, second part.
 We first evaluate our method using only direct Optimization (Opt.).
-We then add the InDomain Loss discussed in Sec.~\ref{sec:knn_loss} and then replace it with our kNN loss.
+We then add the in-domain loss discussed in Sec.~\ref{sec:knn_loss} and then replace it with our kNN loss.
 As can be seen in Tab.~\ref{tab:face_abl} the kNN Loss allows better recovery of the intrinsic components by maintaining the latent codes within domain, it also outperforms the in-domain loss.

-We then add the encoder initialization from Sec.~\ref{sec:enc_init} to the pipeline and finally add the PTI-based finetuning, without, then with, the discriminator loss (D Loss) as discussed in Sec.~\ref{sec:pti}.
+We then add the encoder initialization from Sec.~\ref{sec:enc_init} to the pipeline and finally add the generator fine-tuning (PTI), without, then with, the D Loss as discussed in Sec.~\ref{sec:pti}.
 Our evaluation shows that the encoder initialization brings a clear improvement in both reconstruction quality and component estimations.
-The PTI without D Loss does improve the reconstruction of the input image but degrades the performance of component estimation, whereas, with the D Loss, the PTI still improves the image reconstruction quality but also provides the best results for the decomposition.
+The PTI without D Loss does improve the reconstruction of the input image but performs poorly in component estimation, whereas, with the D Loss, the PTI provides the best results for the decomposition while still improving the image reconstruction quality.
 A qualitative visualization of this difference is visible in Fig.~\ref{fig:ffhq_abl}.